dannygallardo/ai-case-study/README.md

 organizations and government.
 With so many models being trained on data that is currently available, the need to have the systems accurately depict the true nature of diverse cultures and perspectives accurately is critical to the advancement of the technology.
-Recently, some larger organizations such as Google had to pull back software releases due to historical inaccuracies in their mdoels. [^13][^14]
+Recently, some larger organizations such as Google had to pull back software releases due to historical inaccuracies in their models. [^14][^15]

 **Why do you think that offering this product or service would benefit the company?**

 Scale would benefit from this by potentially discovering new industries, businesses, or revenue streams that they haven't unlocked before.
-The system could be limited to a certain amount of credits per month so that users can get value from the service and determine if they should upgrade to a paid version.Curretly, Scale focuses on enterprise customers and serving the needs of the public sector.
+The system could be limited to a certain amount of credits per month so that users can get value from the service and determine if they should upgrade to a paid version.Currently, Scale focuses on enterprise customers and serving the needs of the public sector.
 While these use cases have been core to it's business, by leveraging annotation for the the broader market, Scale would be able to increase the amount of data being labeled and trained across various industries much quicker.
 In this feedback loop, the models for all customers would benefit because the data being used to train Scale AI and it's automated tagging would become more efficient and contain many more data points to extract from.